610yilingliu/face_recognition/report/report.md

 ```

 The reason why Obama photo cannot match Obama 1 is that we do not have that kind of smiley face in our training images, but Obama2 and Obama both have less emotion, so they match successfully.

+## Time spent

+2 days in design and coding.
+I was working on the project for project management at that time, too.
+So I just finish this face recognition model and leave it there and come to work for PM project.
+One week later the lock got fixed.